nginxinc/NGINX-Demos/autoscaling-demo/README.md

 * **nginx_ws/Dockerfile:** The Dockerfile to create the NGINX Plus web server image, copying the content directory to ```/usr/share/nginx/html``` in the container.
 The image will be named *nginxplusws*.

 * **scripts/dockerip:** Extracts the IP address of the Docker host.
-This is included in some of the shell scripts.
+This file is included in some of the shell scripts.

 * **unit/app.config:** The NGINX Unit configuration